openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/compiling_theme.rst

 Update a Theme for the E-commerce Service
 ******************************************

+For the E-commerce service, commands are available for you to update and apply all themes at once, or to update only the themes you specify.

 To update a theme for the E-commerce service, follow these steps.

 #.
 Log in to the server for the E-commerce service as the ``ecommerce`` user.

 #.
 Change to the ``/edx/app/ecommerce/ecommerce`` directory.

 #.
+To update and apply all themes, execute one of these commands.

+   * ``make migrate``

-Invoke the ``python manage.py update_assets`` command to update and apply
+   * ``python manage.py update_assets``
-   all themes.

-   To specify specific themes to update or other settings, use the options described in the following table.
+#.
+To specify a theme or set of themes to update, or other optional settings,
+   execute the ``python manage.py update_assets`` with the options described in the following table.

    .. list-table::
     :header-rows: 1